N.U.in Semester Visa

 Applying for an Italian visa requires time, effort, and multiple steps.
 While we will provide you guidance on the process, it is ultimately your responsibility to secure your visa in a timely manner.

 Italian visa appointments are made directly with the consulates and can only be scheduled 180 days before the program start date.
 Appointment availability can be limited, and students are recommended to keep their appointment once scheduled.
-We recommend not booking an appointment for earlier than June 10 to ensure you have received and compiled all necessary documentation, however, you can begin to look for appointment availability before then.
+We recommend not booking an appointment until the confirmed date by which you will receive your visa materials from John Cabot University.
+Information on timing and deadlines will be included in the N.U.in Italy visa guide.

-Based on current Italian government policies, students are required to travel to their local Italian consulate to submit their visa application and provide biometric information (e.g. fingerprints).
+Based on current Italian government policies, students will likely need to travel to their local Italian consulate to submit their visa application.
 Please visit the Italian Consulate website for more information:

 U.S. Consulates